Of TriX and HP5, 120 and 135, finding your style and grumpy old photographers

 (Hint: it’s still a bad image, albeit with a crappy filter on the top.
 But it’s OK, most people won’t realise anyway).

-Going back to digital for two mini-shoots (one with New Model Army again, and one with Venefixion’s death metalers) and trying to push HP5 with Seven Sisters was a step in the right direction, though all three shoots suffer from the same issue, namely, a lack of details in the highlights.
+Going back to digital for two mini-shoots (including one with Venefixion’s death metalers) and trying to push HP5 with Seven Sisters was a step in the right direction, though all three shoots suffer from the same issue, namely, a lack of details in the highlights.

 While I’ll discussed the pushed HP5 later, I recently understood why I didn’t get exactly what I wanted in the digital shoots.

 Shooting my 4th wedding of the year, I only then realised what had happened.
 In those 10 minutes shoots, I don’t really stop to think.
 People are soundchecking, or have to vacate their backstage room, so time is of the essence.